tempestwf/laravel-versioned-api/README.md

     php artisan doctrine:migrations:migrate
     php artisan doctrine:generate:proxies

-In \tests\TestCase.php update the base url to the url you are using for your app:

-    protected $baseUrl = 'http://{your url here}/';

 Remember to also set up the host on your system before testing as well.